What to do

 A multicultural centre whose French accent mingles with those of some 80 other ethnic communities, Montreal charms the visitor with its combination of Old-World charm and North American energy.

 The downtown centre teems with life at the foot of the mountain, while the city's history is deeply rooted in the old neighborhoods near the river.
+And you don't need a rental car to discover its charms: Montreal can be easily visited on foot.

-Discover Montreal through its 5 most beautiful neighbourhoods:
+Discover Montreal through its 5 most beautiful neighbourhoods.

 The historic neighbourhood of Old Montreal, on the edge of the St. Lawrence River just south of the downtown core, used to be surrounded by fortifying walls.
 This is the site where the city was founded in 1642.